icaroluis4/java-experience/PlusMinus/README.md

 Example
 arr = [1 , 1 , 0 , -1 , -1]
 There are  elements, two positive, two negative and one zero.
-Their ratios are ,  and .
+Their ratios are 2/5 , 2/5 and 1/5 ,  and .
 Results are printed as:

 0.400000
 0.400000